Toledo vs. Eastern Michigan NCAA Football Odds, Plays and Insights | November 2, 2021

 Eastern Michigan Stats and Trends

-- Eastern Michigan is 2-3 against the spread and 4-2 overall when the team scores more than 18.3 points.
+- Eastern Michigan is 2-3 against the spread and 4-2 overall in games when it scores more than 18.3 points.

-- In games that Eastern Michigan piles up over 326.5 yards, the team is 2-3 against the spread and 4-2 overall.
+- When Eastern Michigan amasses more than 326.5 yards, the team is 2-3 against the spread and 4-2 overall.

-- The Eagles have 10 giveaways this season, while the Rockets have 14 takeaways .
+- This season the Eagles have 10 turnovers, four fewer than the Rockets have takeaways (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.